sales@effectrode.com

 by Phil Taylor

-The 12AX7 was developed by Radio Corporation of America(RCA) at their Harrison, New Jersey factory.
+The 12AX7 was developed (development number: “A-4522”) by Radio Corporation of America (RCA) at their Harrison, New Jersey factory.
 The factory site has a long and fascinating history in vacuum tube manufacture.
-Edison Light Works had been manufacturing light bulbs on the site since 1882, just six years after Edison perfected the incandescent bulb.
-RCA purchased the plant from Edison Light Works in 1930 and began manufacture of radio tubes, growing the site to cover 9.5 acres with 26 buildings.
-Over the course of its history RCA produced over 3 billion radio tubes from this site with the 12AX7 being released for public sale on 15th September 1947.
-The tube was a joint development project undetaken by RCA, Sylvania and General Electric for the US military.
-At it’s introduction, it was heralded as the first twin-triode device engineered for high gain, low noise applications and its high voltage gain made it popular with tube amplifier enthusiasts.
+Edison Light Works (who eventually became General Electric) had been manufacturing light bulbs there since 1882, just six years after Edison perfected the incandescent bulb.
+RCA purchased the factory from Edison Light Works in 1930.
+Ever innovative and looking to the future, RCA turned the Harrison plant production lines from lightbulb manufacture to radio tubes, growing the site to become a twenty-four building complex covering 650,000 square feet.
+Over the course of its history this factory alone produced over three billion radio tubes.

 edison_lamp_company_factory